 ABOUT THE PENN CLINIC OF OSTEOPATHY

-I knew that cranial osteopathy would comprise a major part of what I wanted to make available to patients, but I also realised that there is no one answer to everything; we need to be open to whatever is needed for individuals at the particular time we are working with them.
+She found that cranial osteopathy would comprise a major part of what she wanted to make available to patients, but she also realised that there is no single answer to everything; we need to be open to whatever is needed for individuals at the particular time we are working with them.

-I have benefited hugely myself from an integrated approach to my own recovery and am proud that the clinic is able to offer such a wealth of talent and professionalism.”
+Caroline has benefited hugely herself from an integrated approach to her own recovery and the clinic still operates with this ethos today.
+Alex is extremely proud that the clinic is able to offer such a wealth of talent and professionalism.

 DO(Hons), MSc, FSCC, PHI